w0de/homebrew-core/README.md

 - The `homebrew_package` understands versions, and can install, uninstall, and upgrade historical brew packages.
 This feature brought to you courtesy of `brew --extract`.

-- The `:uninstall` action can also now be versioned.

 - A `:purge` action now exists.
 Simply adds `--force` to uninstall, though.

 - A recipe, `formula.rb`, shims custom formula files into locally tapped casks.